Table of Contents

 Using new DeepAR Studio

-First, create a JavaScript file HelloWorld.js
+First, create a JavaScript file HelloWorld.js containing the following code.

 function onStart() {